 There is an osteopathic pathway in critical care medicine, but it can be difficult.
 Email individual programs to ask if they accept DO candidates (and COMLEX scores).
 If you are a DO but trained in an allopathic program, it is easier to apply to allopathic CCM programs.

 Contact programs directly to inquire whether or not they accept international applicants.

 How many applications should I submit?

 You should apply only to programs you are interested in working as a fellow.
 However, if your goal is to get accepted into any program or if you are concerned about the strength of your application, then you should plan on applying to many programs.
-ABA and EMRA Match each offer a list of approved 2-year curriculum ACCM training programs.
+The American Board of Anesthesiology and EMRA Match each offer a list of approved two-year curriculum ACCM training programs.

 How do I pick the right program for me?

-The program of your interest should offer multidisciplinary critical care that matches your career goals, train you to be a well-rounded intensivist, and complements your future career goals.
+The program of your interest should offer multidisciplinary critical care that matches your career goals.
+It should train you to be a well-rounded intensivist and complement your future career goals.
 Some programs will require you to work in the ED, and some will have no EM time unless you moonlight.
 Look at individual programs and evaluate whether they have trained emergency medicine graduates in the past or if they have emergency medicine-critical care medicine faculty, as prior experience may make your fellowship training more valuable.

 Common mistakes during the application process